4. Lidar Sensors¶

 To place the synthetic lidar sensor at the same place as the robot’s lidar unit, drag the lidar prim under /World/turtlebot3_burger/base_scan.
 Zero out any displacement in the Transform fields inside the Property tab.
 The lidar prim should now be overlapping with the scanning unit of the robot.

 Inside the RawUSDProperties tab for the lidar prim, set the maxRange to 25.
-This way the lidar will not see the wall until it’s within 25 meters.
+This way the lidar will ignore anything that’s beyond 25 meters.
 This will prevent the lidar reporting a hit everywhere in the room because of the walls.

 We’ll check drawLines to visualize the lidar scans.